-- All precautions must be taken to prevent paint, solvents or any other deleterious substances from entering the waters of Prince Rupert Harbour - Painting, chipping and cleaning must be completed in daylight hours only - Waste and paint chips must be prevented from entering the water and must be disposed of in accordance with all applicable regulations.
-The Master is responsible for ensuring that there are no spills into the local water - The Master is responsible for ensuring that there are no spills into the local waters. - No hull cleaning is permitted
+• All precautions must be taken to prevent paint, solvents or any other deleterious substances from entering the waters of Prince Rupert Harbour

+- Painting, chipping and cleaning must be completed in daylight hours only - Waste and paint chips must be prevented from entering the water and must be disposed of in accordance with all applicable regulations.
+The Master is responsible for ensuring that there are no spills into the local waters. - No hull cleaning is permitted